counterpunchspace/fontdestination-example-plugin/README.md

 shows basic sfnt information from the transferred binary font.

 The page is available at https://counterpunchspace.github.io/fontdestination-example-plugin/ but in order to function, it needs to be opened from within Counterpunch, hence the detour via the plugin.

+The `window.postMessage` mechanism that is used to transfer the font asset between Counterpunch is only functional if one page has been opened via an explicit user action from within another.
+That’s a browser security feature.